niclui/writing/_posts/2021-09-04-A-gentle-introduction-to-gradient-descent.md

 ---

 Gradient descent is one of the key foundations of machine learning.
 Today, I hope to give a high-level and intuitive overview of this concept.
-In the next blogpost, we will be fleshing out these ideas in actual code and with the <a href="https://en.wikipedia.org/wiki/MNIST_database">MNIST dataset</a>.

 # Gradient descent
 ## Background